Agost, Spain: What to pack, what to wear, and when to go [2023]

 • Travel adapter

-A plug adapter that supports outlet types C and F. Make sure to find the right type.
-Most adapters available are just plug changers and expect your electronics to adjust the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one is sufficent for most places.
+A plug adapter that supports outlet types C and F. Make sure to choose the necessary kind.
+Most adapters on sale are just plugs and expect your devices to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one should work in most areas.

 • Airplane phone mount